Pepe San Román

+Biography

 He enlisted in the Cuban Constitutional Army in 1949 after graduation from high school, when financial problems forced him to give up studying architecture at the University of Havana.
 In 1950, he was accepted as a cadet at the Military Academy, and, three years later, graduated with honors and was promoted to second lieutenant in the infantry.
 Soon afterwards, he left for the United States, in a program of US assistance to the Cuban Armed Forces.
 In the United States, he took a combat engineering course for field officers.
 He spent some time at Fort Belvoir, Virginia.
 During the next four years, from 1954 to 1958, San Román was an instructor in the combat engineering corps.
 In 1956, he was promoted to first lieutenant, second in command of a company.
 He went to the US Army Infantry Center at Fort Benning, Georgia, where he graduated from the infantry course for field officers.
 In 1957, in Cuba, an incipient guerrilla army was challenging the regular troops.
 For several months, San Román commanded a company in the zone of operations.
 There, he felt an aversion toward those military officers who carried out abuses and excesses against the civilian population.

 In 1958, he was appointed a professor at the Military Academy.
 That same year, he was promoted to captain and named G-3 of the Infantry Division, a post equivalent to lieutenant colonel.
 He was arrested in December 1958, accused of conspiring against the powers of the state.
 He had been involved in an assassination attempt against Fulgencio Batista.
 Because of that and his clean service record, San Román was later released and regained his rank after the Cuban Revolution.
 He formed part of the commission that was created to cleanse the Armed Forces, but was arrested and accused in Case 39/59 in April 1959.
 San Román had helped former Commander Ricardo Montero Duque to leave the country.
 Montero Duque was wanted by the revolutionary courts, accused of having committed abuses against the civilian population during his service in Oriente.
 In November 1959, Pérez San Román left for the United States.